☰ SSR & Hydration

 if (req.url?.endsWith(".js")) return serveFile(req, res, finalhandler(req, res))

-This is to tell the HTTP server to serve the file statically if any .js file is requested.
+It tells the HTTP server to serve the file statically if any .js file is requested.

 The bulk of the script is declaring the DOM structure of the page that is enclosed in van.html(...).
 As you can see, the expressiveness of tag functions enable us to declare the entire HTML page, including everything in the <head> section and <body> section.